Hardy-Uint/awesome-Autopilot-algorithm/README.md

 13. YOLACT [https://arxiv.org/pdf/1904.02689.pdf] [2019]
 14. PloarMask[https://arxiv.org/abs/1909.13226]

 ### 目标跟踪

+#### 多目标跟踪综述

+- SIMPLE ONLINE AND REALTIME TRACKING
+- SIMPLE ONLINE AND REALTIME TRACKING WITH A DEEP ASSOCIATION METRIC
+- Deep Learning-based Vehicle Behaviour Prediction For Autonomous Driving Applications: A Review
+- Multiple Object Tracking: A Literature Review
+- DEEP LEARNING IN VIDEO MULTI-OBJECT TRACKING: A SURVEY
+- Deep Learning for Visual Tracking: A Comprehensive Survey
+- Learning to Divide and Conquer for Online Multi-Target Tracking
+- An Experimental Survey on Correlation Filter-based Tracking

+#### 其它paper

 1. [Fully-Convolutional Siamese Networks for Object Tracking]()
 2. [Learning Multi-Domain Convolutional Neural Networks for Visual Tracking]()